 We have made starting an Opwall expedition as easy as possible.
 Teachers can launch an expedition in a few stages.

-Download or request a copy of the Operation Wallacea Sixth Form/High School Programme.
+View a copy of the Operation Wallacea High School Programme by clicking here.
 You then need to contact your regional office to set up an initial school visit.
 You can do this by expressing an interest or by contacting the relevant office.
-We can then arrange for one of our expedition advisors to come and see you at a time that is convenient for you to explain what Operation Wallacea is all about.
+We can then arrange for one of our expedition advisors to meet you at a time that is convenient for you to explain what Operation Wallacea is all about.

-If the group wants to fundraise for part or all of the expedition costs, Opwall will arrange for a professional fundraiser to provide advice to the interested students and parents as soon as possible after the evening presentation either directly or via a virtual meeting.
-The purpose of the meeting is for the fundraiser to explain what activities, events and other fundraising ideas schools have used to raise their fundraising target and the likely income from each of these activities.
+If the group wants to fundraise for part or all of the expedition costs then Opwall will arrange for a professional fundraiser to advise the interested students and parents as soon as possible after the evening presentation either directly or via a virtual meeting.
+The purpose of the meeting is for the fundraiser to explain what activities, events and other fundraising ideas schools can use to reach their fundraising target and the likely income from each of these activities.
 The objective is for the group to develop a fundraising plan with details of activities and events to be completed and the estimated income from each.
 It is extremely beneficial if the parents can stay involved with the fundraising.
 If the students are doing external qualifications such as CoPE, this planning and implementation of a fundraising plan is part of their qualification and an assessor will be sent to review their progress later in the process.